AmirulAzmi/Assignment2_ACG/README.md

+# Assignment2_ACG
-# Assignment 2 (OpenGL) of Advance Computer Graphics
+Assignment 2 of Advance Computer Graphics (Semester 2017/2018-2)
 Topics: Geometry and Transformation
+- Done with C++ and OpenGL